 The only items I recommend bringing with you are a cell phone or GoPro camera – if you’re recording the experience.
 As for sunglasses, I don’t remember anyone in our group having them on, but you’re welcome to wear them at your own risk.

-For those that love getting souvenirs, the zipline building has a lot of fantastic merch!
+For those that love getting souvenirs, there’s lots of fantastic merch!
 For instance, Grand Canyon zipline t-shirts start at $20, and there’s a wide selection of sizes too.
 And then there are also mugs, patches, stickers, bottle openers, and green screen photos.

 If you wear glasses, you can even get a special eyeglass keeper to take with you on the tour.
 And, of course, the most popular item is the cell phone lanyard.
 I highly recommend getting that!

 If you’re driving to Grand Canyon West, booking the zipline tour as your first experience works well.
 This is because you can go directly to Hualapai Point and park your car there.
-The zipline turn-off is before the main entrance, too, so you’ll save travel time going here first.
+The access road is before the main entrance, too, so you’ll save travel time going here first.

 And then, after you’re done with the ziplines, you can continue driving down the road to the main terminal.
 From there, you can catch a shuttle to the Skywalk or explore more of the Grand Canyon at Guano Point.